Skip to main content

 It became clear to me that life was more than chasing money, accumulating things, and looking for happiness to come from the outside of me.
 I knew in my heart that I wanted to be in deeper connection to the sacred aspects of life and to inspire this in others.

 30 years later…….I’ve made my life a practice of using whatever shows up on my path as an opportunity for spiritual growth and deeper connection.
-Professionally, I have dedicated my healing practice to help others awawaken to the gifts of their lives.
+Professionally, I have dedicated my healing practice to help others awaken to the gifts of their lives.

 I’m incredibly grateful for my many teachers and community!!
-I have studied and been inspired by the great traditions of Christianity, Buddhism, Hinduism, Zen, and Indigenous Earth Wisdom.
+I have studied and been inspired by the great traditions of Buddhism, Hinduism, Christianity, Zen, and Indigenous Earth Wisdom.
 I do not consider myself a certain religion, but simply that my religion is kindness.
 I believe we are each sacred beings with an innate goodness to our hearts.

 We each need one other to help us remember our basic good nature, the interconnectedness of life, and to use whatever shows up in our life as an opportunity for growth.